alipostaci2001/babylon/README.md

 The binary will then be available at `./build/babylond` .

-To install the binary to system directories:
+To install the binary to system directories :

 ```console
 make install